sai9470/ruby_test/README.md

 ## Overview

-Log parser is a simple to parse a log file and prnts following list
+Log parser is a simple to parse a log file and prints following list

 list 1: